anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You can't stop the waves, but you can learn to surf.
+Quote: Life is divided into the horrible and the miserable.

-By: Jon Kabat-Zinn
+By: Woody Allen